rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And in the same region there were shepherds out in the field, keeping watch over their flock by night. ^0208

-And an angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were filled with great fear. ^0209
+And an angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were filled with fear. ^0209

-And the angel said to them, Fear not, for behold, I bring you good news of great joy that will be for all the people. ^0210
+And the angel said to them, Fear not, for behold, I bring you good news of a great joy that will be for all the people. ^0210

 For unto you is born this day in the city of David a Savior, who is Christ the Lord. ^0211

-And this will be a sign for you : you will find a baby wrapped in swaddling cloths and lying in a manger. ^0212
+And this will be a sign for you: you will find a baby wrapped in swaddling cloths and lying in a manger. ^0212

 And suddenly there was with the angel a multitude of the heavenly host praising God and saying, ^0213